- Why is it important to have a Linkedin account if you want to move to the UK?

 - What your profile should look like to attract UK employers?

 Whether you are an avid user of LinkedIn or never heard of the platform, today, you will learn why and how you should use LinkedIn to find a job in Britain.

 What is LinkedIn?

 LinkedIn is the world's largest professional network on the Internet that has 690 million users in 200 countries worldwide.

-The network is widely used in British professional community, having over 28 million users in the UK (almost half of the British population).
+The network is widely used in the British professional community, having over 28 million users in the UK (almost half of the British population).

-The platform encourages fast growth of your network and allows you to meet an average of 400 new people with every new connection you make.
+The platform encourages the fast growth of your network and allows you to meet an average of 400 new people with every new connection you make.